When I watched the videos from our epic Southwest USA road trip there’s one thing that surprised me:

-Kansas 177 North was an American Scenic Byway, and we took it through the Flint Hills until we reached Tallgrass Prairie National Preserve, a microcosmic glimpse into what the Great Plains looked like a couple centuries ago.
+We’d left Wichita and were on our way home.
+Even though it was Day 30, we still wanted to take the scenic route, so we drove Kansas 177 North.
+This American Scenic Byway took us through the Flint Hills until we reached Tallgrass Prairie National Preserve, a microcosmic glimpse into what the Great Plains looked like a couple centuries ago.
 What used to cover 400,000 square miles was reduced to a few thousand acres, but parks here and there preserve this unique ecology, including the one we were visiting.

 Jim and I stopped at Tallgrass because we had learned about the importance of this ecosystem when we visited Midewin National Tallgrass Prairie in northeastern Illinois.
 That preserve had been undergoing a massive restoration project at the time.